madetech/blog/posts/alpine-stack-size.md

 # An Alpine linux gotcha and what it means for you

-If you read Wikipedia you will find that Alpine is a linux distribution that is based on musl (more on this later) and BusyBox.
+If you read Wikipedia you will find that Alpine is a GNU/Linux distribution that is based on musl (more on this later) and BusyBox.

-With the rise of Docker, it has become a favoured distribution for Docker images due to the favourably small size of it's images.
+With the rise of Docker, it has become a favoured distribution for Docker images due to the greatly reduced size of it's images.

 At the time of writing, the [Ruby docker images](https://hub.docker.com/_/ruby/tags/) are 343MB in their standard linux distribution format, but are 28MB in their Alpine flavour.

 ## The tooling

 We use RSpec to test our code, a common testing framework for the Ruby language.
-One of it's most powerful features is the ability to create "hierarchical test suites" by using context blocks
+One of it's most distinctive features is the ability to create "hierarchical test suites" by using context blocks.

 As an example: